Skip to content

 The scene that explains the rest of the poem

 Read this episode once and the poem's architecture clicks into place.
 The Odyssey is a chain of consequences from a single moment of triumph mishandled.
 The cleverness saves the crew; the boast dooms them.
-Both come from the same man — that is the point Homer refuses to simplify.
+Both come from the same man — and the poem refuses to simplify him.

 Questions people ask